 9 credits chosen from three out of four disciplines

-Students choose from a menu of topic-driven Business Economics, Sociology, Psychology, and Communication options.
+Students choose from a menu of topic-driven Business and Economics, Sociology, Psychology, and Communication options.
 Students must choose one course each from three out of the four areas as outlined below in order to fulfill their Social Science requirement.

 |C – 1||Business and Economics||3 credits|